simpleweb/romulus-cli/README.md

 * Automatic versioning of iOS and Android versions based on the `package.json` version.
 * Pattern to manage Flow types across the app
 * `log` helper to output coloured logs to the debug console
+* Logs that get excluded when in production
 * Generic app icon that can be processed through a separate generator to handle all your iOS and Android icons

 Please note, follow the "Manual Notes" below after running this command.
 Hopefully in the future these can be automated.